pwlkania/APN-P8/README.md

 If you were looking for solution to send a Push Notifications using Auth Key (P8), this repository may interest you.

+> Special thanks to @ethanhuang13 and his https://github.com/ethanhuang13/CupertinoJWT which is heavily used in this project.
+Thanks!

 ## Installation

 Just download `P8.playground` file and open it in Xcode.